jdmonin/JSettlers2/doc/Readme.developer.md

 quickly, use the No Trading house rule and play on the 6-player board, where the bots have shorter delays since there might be more players (but you can also use this board with 2-4 players).

+You can also build pieces for the bots using "Free Placement" debug mode (see above) to help set up debugging or testing situations, including the game's initial placement.

+Games with bots can be set up, pieces built or dev cards given, then saved and reloaded by the debug user with the optional "savegame" feature: See section "Saving and loading games at server".

 There are a few bot debugging commands, such as print-vars and stats.
 To send them, type `botname:command` into the chat textbox while playing or observing a